deciduously/music/post.md

 }
 ```

 Give that a go with `cargo run` - exciting stuff.
-You should see random integers 0-255 until you kill the process.
-Don't lose this but forget about it for now.
-We're going to use it to introduce randomness at the end, don't worry, but first we have to get some fundamentals out of the way if we're gonna get this thing done right.
+You should see random integers 0-255 until you kill the process, matching the second command run in the video demonstration (or your own terminal, try it).
+What is it we're randomizing, though?

 ### Mapping Bytes To Notes

 *[top](#table-of-contents)*

-Let's take a closer look at step 3 of the pipeline.
+Take a closer look at step 3 of the pipeline.
 Of all the steps, that code most closely resembles what we ultimately end up with:

 ```bash
 split("0,2,4,5,7,9,11,12",a,",");